Van security tips: how to keep your van and its contents safe

 10. Make your staff aware of van security

-If you're a fleet manager, then the security of your fleet is only as strong as the weakest link, so ensure all staff stick to the same routines when it comes to van security.
+If you're a fleet manager, then the security of your fleet is only as strong as the weakest link, so ensure that all staff stick to the same routines when it comes to van security.
 If you don’t emphasise the importance of van security, then all the devices in the world will be no use whatsoever.
-If other people will be using your van, make sure they take the same precautions that you would, and of course, make sure they are actually insured to drive your van in the first place.
+If other people will be using your van, make sure they are aware of the security devices that are fitted to your van, and that they take the same precautions that you would.
+And of course, make sure that they are actually insured to drive your van in the first place.